logjuicer/logjuicer/README.rst

 * Then vector are used in a nearest neighbor approximator called Locality Sensitive Hashing Forest (using **LSHForest**).

-In short, logreduce relies heavy line stripping with a bag-of-words technique and it uses the distance to known sentence to detect outliers.
+In short, logreduce relies heavily on line stripping with a bag-of-words technique and it uses the distance to known sentence to detect outliers.

 For example this input: